2014 Atlantic Coast Conference men's lacrosse season: North Carolina

 Frankie (UNC 2014) and Stephen Kelly (UNC 2017) are brothers and sons of Frank Kelly, III, who played lacrosse at Cornell.
 Frank Kelly, III has two brothers that played lacrosse at UNC and both won championships at UNC: David Kelly (UNC 1989) and Bryan Kelly (UNC 1991).
 Both played on the UNC lacrosse team with current head coach Joe Breschi.
 Patrick Kelly (UNC 2015) is a cousin of Frankie and Stephen Kelly.
 His father David Kelly (UNC 1989) won a lacrosse championship in 1986.
 His uncle on his mother's side (Ken Miller) played football at UNC.

 In other family relations, Junior attackman Jimmy Bitter's older brother Billy Bitter was a first-team All-American for UNC in 2009 and 2010.
 Sophomore midfielder Jake Matthai's dad played on the UNC lacrosse team from 1975-79.
 Sophomore goalkeeper Kieran Burke's two older brothers played lacrosse at UNC, Brian (2005–08), a defenseman, and Sean (2007–10), a midfielder.

 UNC had the most recruits in the Inside Lacrosse top 50 rankings for the last two years.
 UNC had seven players on the Inside Lacrosse top 50 list in 2012 versus nine in 2011.
 In total, UNC had 16 players in the top 50 lists in the last two years.
 The next highest count was Duke University with 10.

-Stephen Kelly signed a National Letter of Intent with Carolina in November 2012 and will enroll in UNC after he graduates high school in August 2013.
+Stephen Kelly signed a National Letter of Intent with Carolina in November 2012 and enrolled in UNC after he graduated high school in August 2013.
 Kelly was the only rising senior in high school that made the U19 U.S. Team in 2012 - the rest of the team had already graduated high school.